 Prepare your soil and garden beds

-The general recommendation for a raised-bed mix is to combine four inches of existing soil, three inches of topsoil and two inches of an amendment, such as compost.
+The general recommendation for a raised-bed mix is to combine 4 inches of existing soil, 3 inches of topsoil, and 2 inches of an amendment, such as compost.
 You can sometimes purchase topsoil and amendments already combined.

 “Be careful not to over-amend,” Mama said.
 “If you’ve added amendments for several years in a row, you may not need additional organic matter.”